Medical-Fitness Technician

 Know how to do a Push-Up.

-(Tap/Click the photo to watch the video on Youtube.)
+(Watch the video below on Youtube.)

-(Tap/Click the photo to watch the video on Youtube.)
+(Watch the video below on Youtube.)

 Push-Up Instructions: